 |Total Fat||8 g|

 Caramelized Onion and Garlic Soup

 This delicious soup is the essence of comfort food: caramelized onions and garlic topped with toasted bread and melted cheese.
 Roasting the garlic first as the onions caramelize gives it a head start.
 Canola oil’s neutral taste won’t interfere with these heady aromatics.

 Yellow Split Pea Soup with Chile Spiked Onion and Crème Fraîche

-Dals, legume-based curries, are an essential part of every meal in India, It is never served as a soup course in Indian meals (since multiple course menus are not common).
-I enjoy introducing classic Indian flavors in concepts that are recognizable to the everyday Western home kitchen - dal has often evoked the perception of soup to many of my students and dinner guests and instead of continually educating them to savor it as we Indians do (with rotis-flat breads or over steamed rice), I decided to step out of my box and present it as a soup, flavoured the traditional Indian way, with caramelized onions, chiles, and cumin seeds, a technique often referred to as tarka in the Hindi language.
+Dals, legume-based curries, are an essential part of every meal in India.
+It is never served as a soup course in Indian meals (since multiple course menus are not common).
+I enjoy introducing classic Indian flavors in concepts that are recognizable to the everyday Western home kitchen.
+Dal has often evoked the perception of soup to many of my students and dinner guests and instead of continually educating them to savor it as we Indians do (with rotis-flat breads or over steamed rice), I decided to step out of my box and present it as a soup, flavored the traditional Indian way, with caramelized onions, chiles, and cumin seeds, a technique often referred to as tarka in the Hindi language.
 This hearty soup is delicious either hot or cold, making it an ideal introduction to an Indian inspired meal during the cool winter months or the dog days of summer.
 I often enjoy it with a thick slice of rustic Italian bread for a quick weekday meal all on its own.